 In most instances, interfund balances result when there is a time lag between receiving certain grant revenues and meeting temporary cash flow requirements and payments are processed from a pooled cash account.
 Additionally, at times there is a lag between transfers between bank accounts for the repayment of expenditures paid from the pooled cash account on behalf of another fund which does not maintain money within the pooled cash account.
-The interfund balances between the General Fund and the SPLOST III Fund is the result of reimbursements due to the General Fund for SPLOST III eligible expenditures.
+The interfund balance between the General Fund and the SPLOST III Fund is the result of reimbursements due to the General Fund for SPLOST III eligible expenditures.
+Additionally, the interfund balance between Local Capital Projects Fund and the SPLOST IV Fund is the result of utilizing available cash in the Local Capital Projects Fund for projects to be funded with future SPLOST IV receipts.